-- Service your boiler – How often should a boiler be serviced?
+- Service your boiler – When preparing your boiler for winter, it is important you have had your boiler serviced.
+How often should a boiler be serviced?
 Booking your boiler in for an annual service with a Gas Safe engineer with ensure your boiler is operating safely and efficiently.
 It will also reduce the risk of boiler break as the engineer will check the components of your boiler for any issues or wear.
 An annual boiler service will keep your manufacturer’s warranty valid.
-Here at Woods Building Maintenance, we have a network of Gas Safe Registers engineers across the North of England who will thoroughly service your boiler.
+Here at Woods Building Maintenance, we have a network of Gas Safe Registered engineers across the North of England who will thoroughly service your boiler.

 - Check your radiators – To check your radiators you will need to switch on your heating as normal.
 Once your home is fully heated, then carefully check each radiator in your home for cold spots.
 Cold spots are caused by trapped air pockets.
 If you find cold spots in your radiator(s), then you may need bleed your radiator to release the trapped air.
 To find out how to bleed a radiator read our helpful guide.
 Cold spots in your radiators could be the start of bigger problems.
 If your heating system isn’t maintained properly then it can cause a build-up of sludge which can cause damage to the pipes and ultimately lead to a boiler breakdown.

-- Insulate your pipes – In the Winter months the temperate can drop increasingly low which can cause any standing water in your pipes to freeze.
+- Insulate your pipes – In the Winter months the temperate can drop extremely low which can cause any standing water in your pipes to freeze.
 Before Winter it is important to make sure all your pipework is insulated.
 You DO NOT want frost to form on your pipework.
 If pipework isn’t insulated there is the option to keep your heating on at a constant low temperature to prevent frost from forming.
-However, this will increase your heating bills.
+Please note, this will increase your heating bills.

 - Check your boiler pressure – When your boiler is switched on check the pressure gauge on your boiler is always within the green zone.
 If the pressure of your boiler drops then, you could be suffering from a loss of hot water in your home.
 To prevent this from happening, we recommend that you check and use the filling loop/link and bleed your radiators if the pressure is too high.
 If you find that your boiler pressure is constantly dropping and increasing, you should seek advice from one of our Gas Safe engineers.

 - Fit a carbon monoxide alarm – This is one of our gas safety tips.
-During the winter months, you will be using your boiler a lot more so, we recommend you buy a carbon monoxide alarm immediately.
+During the winter months, you will be using your boiler a lot more so, if you haven’t already we recommend you buy a carbon monoxide alarm immediately.
 A carbon monoxide leak without an alarm is potentially fatal as it is known as the “silent killer” because it doesn’t smell and is tasteless.

-Woods Building Maintenance is a planned and reactive maintenance company based in Wakefield, West Yorkshire.
-We deliver a wide range of planned and reactive maintenance services to both domestic and commercial customers across the North of England.
-Since incorporation in 2011, we have worked hard to build up our excellent reputation making us a leading planned and reactive maintenance company in the North of England.
+Woods Building Maintenance is a reactive maintenance company based in Wakefield, West Yorkshire.
+We deliver a wide range of reactive maintenance services to both domestic and commercial customers across the North of England.
+Since incorporation in 2011, we have worked hard to build up our excellent reputation making us a leading reactive maintenance company in the North of England.

-Our services include, but are not limited to the following:
+Our reactive maintenance services include, but are not limited to the following: